 Each year, Digital Cookie enhances its features to engage Girl Scouts and encourage their cookie selling goals!
-This year, a new feature called "Cheers" will be available.
+This year, "Cheers" will be returning to Digital Cookie.
 Customers can send cheers to Girl Scouts they purchased cookies from, and Girl Scouts can send cheers to one another within the same Troop.